 As you write your Bank of America Foundation Fellowship essays and work to make them the best they can be, you are probably wondering about the best way to approach these essays and are interested in seeing some examples of past successful essays.
 This blog post will discuss essay question #4 in the BOAF fellowship application, the one question that is unique to the BOAF fellowship application, in detail and feature two past essays from successful candidates.
 You can read the blog post on how to write essay #1 here and the blog post on how to approach essay # 2 here.

-First of all, you can access all 7 components of the BOAF fellowship applications, see a summary of every single former fellow’s project, read a history of the fellowship, and get more application specifics on the Bank of America Foundation website here.
-The application is due on Friday, September 22 at 5 PM eastern and your application is considered complete when all 7 components, including both letters of recommendation, are emailed in PDF format to Heidi Baguer and cc’ed to me, Katelynn McBride.
+First of all, you can access all 7 components of the BOAF fellowship applications, see a summary of every single former fellow’s project, read a history of the fellowship, and get more application specifics on the fellowships website here.
+The application is due on Tuesday, September 18 at 5 PM eastern and your application is considered complete when all 7 components, including both letters of recommendation, are emailed in PDF format to me, Katelynn McBride Barbosa.

 BOAF application essay #4